vinay-nandipur/linux-cloud-automation/README.md

 # linux-cloud-automation
-Collection of Linux/Cloud Automation scripts.
+This repo has collection of Linux/Cloud Automation scripts.